Harry Urata: Career

 After he was released from Tule Lake, Urata returned to Hawaii in December 1945.
 He sold newspapers for a while, then was hired to do Japanese music programming at KULA, a local radio station.
 He also reformed his pre-war music group, the Shinko Orchestra, to play for weddings and parties.
 He then studied with Masao Koga in Japan for a year and a half before starting his own music studio, where he taught hundreds of students.

 Urata worked with Raymond Hattori in 1960 to create a score for the Holehole bushi.
 However, because they had based their score on one person's rendition of the genre, many singers were upset.
 Urata decided to gather more recordings of Holehole bushi.
 He released a record of them in 1967.
 He collected recordings until the 1980s, when he gave his collection to Franklin Odo, who in turn gave it to the Smithsonian Center for Folklife and Cultural Heritage.

 Urata died on October 23, 2009.
 Before he died he was presented with awards from the governments of both the United States and Japan.

+In 2025, a selection of Utara's field recordings from between 1960 and 1980 were selected by the Library of Congress for preservation in the National Recording Registry.